SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

-The code above creates a new task group, and then creates child tasks of that task group to download each photo is the gallery.
+The code above creates a new task group, and then creates child tasks of that task group to download each photo in the gallery.
-Each task group downloads a single photograph and then adds it to the photographs being displayed.
 Because there isn't a specific priority passed when calling `addTask(priority:operation:)`, these child tasks tasks get the same priority as the task group.
 Swift schedules these tasks,
 running as many of them at the same time as conditions allow.
+As soon a child task finishes downloading a photo, that photo is displayed.
+There's no guarantee about the order that child tasks complete, so the photos from this gallery can be shown in any order.

 > Note:
 > If the code to download a photo could throw an error,